homegamesio/homegames-core/README.md

 `npm install` and `node app_server.js`, then `node game_server.js`.

-Replace the hardcoded (sorry) websocket IP in `public/App.js` with your server IP, connect to the app at <serverIP>:5000
+Navigate to http://homegames.link in your browser.
+If it doesn't work, create an issue at https://github.com/prosif/homegames

-Check out a running layer test demo at http://picodeg.io
+Sometimes there's a demo running at http://picodeg.io